Our service is unique and designed to protect your identity, whether you call us or submit information online.

 - It gives you plenty of options to give as much detailed information as you can.

 - The detailed information you give means a more useful report to the police or other law enforcement agencies.

 - The information you send is over a secure internet connection which makes sure you, and your computer, are anonymous.

 - We read what you submit and take out any information that might identify you before forwarding it to the relevant authorities.

 Skype and internet calling services

-Appeals for information about people being looked for by the police can be found in our Most Wanted section.
-You can give information to Crimestoppers on these appeals either by phone, 0800 555 111, or online - just select the 'Give information anonymously' button that appears on the left-hand side of every page, or click the button on the appeal page.
-If you call us on 0800 555 111, it helps us to have the appeal reference number, beginning CS.
+Appeals for information about people being looked for by the police can be found in Most Wanted.
+You can give information on these appeals either by phone or online.
+If you call us on 0800 555 111, it helps us to have the appeal reference number shown on the appeal, beginning CS.